 1. Fuel Surcharge

 If you rent items like furniture, linens, silverware and decorations, delivery may be included.
-However, what may not be explicitly stated is the fuel surcharge.
-Vendors sometimes hide such charges in an attempt to make their rental prices appear more competitive.
-Although gas prices are not sky high right now, the big trucks needed to move these pieces could add $100 or more to your final tab, especially if your venue is far away from the furniture warehouse.
-If you’re having your cake or catering delivered to your venue as well, make sure you ask about the fuel surcharge as well.
+Some vendors, however, will still require you to pay a fuel surcharge.
+Even if gas prices aren’t sky high, the big trucks needed to move these pieces could add $100 or more to your final wedding tab.
+If you’re having your cake or catering delivered to your venue, make sure you ask about the fuel surcharge for those deliveries, as well.

 If the venue offers a bar service, use it!
-Otherwise corkage fees can run up to $15 per bottle — enough to blow the average wedding budget.
+Otherwise, corkage fees can run up to $15 per bottle — enough to blow the average wedding budget.

-Services charges are not always the same thing as gratuities.
-You’ll need to plan for both costs if hiring servers.
-Keep in mind that even though tips are not taxed, the gratuity is likely set between 18-20%.
-Service charges, though, are taxed and can run upwards of 20%.
+Service charges are not always the same as gratuities.
+You’ll need to plan for both costs if you plan to hire servers.
+Keep in mind gratuity, though not taxed, is likely set between 18-20%.
+Service charges are taxed and can run upwards of 20%.
 Make sure you get those fees in writing at the time you sign with your vendors to avoid unexpected wedding costs later on.

-Hopefully, your wedding is a party that is dancing through the night.
-However, your vendors are only booked for a certain amount of time.
-So if your events are running late or your reception goes later than planned, and you want service to stick around, expect to pay overtime costs.
+It’s your wedding, so you should have fun celebrating!
+But keep in mind your vendors are only booked for a certain amount of time.
+If your event runs late and you want service to stick around, expect to pay overtime costs.
 Get those in writing and factor in additional time when booking your vendors.

-Whether you buy off the rack or a custom gown, it’s normal to need a few alterations before the big day to achieve the perfect fit.
-Simpler dresses are often easier, and less expensive, to alter than layered or intricately detailed ones.
-The cost of alterations depends on your wedding dress’s fabric and embellishments, as well as your height and body type.
-You should factor in lots of time and set aside a few extra hundred dollars in case of last minute changes.
+Whether you buy an off-the-rack or a custom gown, it’s normal to need a few alterations before the big day to achieve the perfect fit.
+Simple dresses are often easier and less expensive to alter than layered or intricately detailed ones.
+The cost of alterations depends on your wedding dress’ fabric and embellishments, as well as your height and body type.
+You should factor in extra time and allocate additional money as part of your wedding expenses in case of last-minute changes.

 Sending out your wedding invitations might be your most expensive trip to the post office ever!
-Depending on the size and weight of your invitations, the usual 49-cent First Class stamp may not be enough.
-It’s often the size and shape — not the weight — that may require more postage, so take the extra step of going to your post office and getting an estimate from carrier themselves so that you don’t get a surprise when you show up later.
-Don’t forget to factor in the cost of stamps for the RSVP cards as well!
+Depending on the size and weight of your invitations, the standard 49-cent first class stamp may not be enough.
+It’s often the size and shape — not the weight — that requires more postage.
+Take the extra step and go to your post office to get an estimate beforehand so you don’t get a surprise when you show up later.
+Don’t forget to factor in the cost of stamps for the RSVP cards, as well.

-Whether it’s insuring your engagement ring, insuring your combined household, or helping prepare for your financial future, your local Farm Bureau agent knows how to keep your budget on track throughout life’s big moments.
+Whether it’s insuring your engagement ring, insuring your combined household, or helping you prepare for happily ever after, your local Farm Bureau agent is there for you.